RoryQo/Updating-Tech-and-Oil-Shock-Series/README.md

-# Macro Shock Controls: Oil & Technology Shocks (CG-Style)
+# Macro Shock Controls: Oil & Technology Shocks

 This repository builds and updates **macro shocks** according to: